16 Jan 2017

 Monoclonal antibodies are important human therapeutic agents and represent some of the largest selling drugs in the world.
 Patents relating to antibodies are treated differently to some other compounds in some jurisdictions.
 This article touches on some of the important requirements for antibody patenting in some major Asian jurisdictions, namely Japan, China and South Korea.

-Prue joined FB Rice in 2013 and is a Patent Attorney in our Melbourne Biotechnology team.
+Prue joined FB Rice in 2013 and is an Associate in our Melbourne Biotechnology team.
 She completed her PhD at Monash Institute of Medical Research, investigating the effects of environmental chemicals on prostate disease.
 Her comprehensive PhD led to a number of publications in high-ranking field specific peer-reviewed journals.

 Prue continued her scientific training at the highly reputed Peter MacCallum Cancer Centre where she conducted comprehensive studies investigating acquired chemo-resistance in ovarian cancer, a lethal gynaecological malignancy.